scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

    pip install fedn
    export FEDN_AUTH_SCHEME=Bearer
    export FEDN_PACKAGE_EXTRACT_DIR=package
-   fedn run client -in client.yaml --name client1 --secure=True --force-ssl
+   fedn run client -in client.yaml --secure=True --force-ssl

 Upload the initial model to FEDn Studio project.
 The seed.npz file is created when you run start the client and is found in ./data/models/seed.npz